-With its distinctive tent-like roof, its riverside setting, the George and Phyllis Rothman Center is perhaps FDU’s best-known building to the wider community Bergen County community.
+With its distinctive tent-like roof and its riverside setting, the George and Phyllis Rothman Center is perhaps FDU’s best-known building to the wider Bergen County community.
 The Rothman Center is on the Hackensack side of the campus, and is the primary athletic and recreational facility for the Metropolitan Campus.